FAANG/dcc-metadata/docs/faang_experiment_metadata.md

  * `sample`  (*BioSample ID*) the BioSamples ID for the specimen, purified cell, cultured cell or cell line the experiment was conducted on.
 Each experiment must reference one FAANG BioSample
  * `assay type` (*ontology term*) The class of experiment performed. e.g. RNA-Seq or expression array.
 This should be one of the following terms:
+    * ATAC-seq
+    * ChIP-seq
+    * DNase-Hypersensitivity seq
+    * HiC
     * methylation profiling by high throughput sequencing
-    * ChIP-seq
-    * transcription profiling by high throughput sequencing
+    * microRNA profiling by high throughput sequencing
     * RNA-seq of coding RNA
     * RNA-seq of non coding RNA
-    * microRNA profiling by high throughput sequencing
+    * transcription profiling by high throughput sequencing
-    * DNase-Hypersensitivity seq
-    * ATAC-seq
-    * HiC
+    * WGS
  * `sample storage processing` (*text*) This should document how the sample was prepared for storage, from one of these values:
      * cryopreservation in liquid nitrogen (dead tissue)
      * cryopreservation in dry ice (dead tissue)